-In the following paragraphs a more detailed overview, both of the "state of the art" and the procedures to be adopted in ODYSSEA, will be provided.
+In the following paragraphs a more detailed overview both of the state of the art and the procedures to be adopted in ODYSSEA will be provided.
+Note that at this stage this document mostly focuses in defining the guidelines to be followed throughout ODYSSEA platform development, and although it does not reflect yet a practical implementation of these guidelines which will be subject of a later document.

-3. Ocean Data Management: the European context
+2 Ocean Data Management: the European context

-Delivery of data to users requires common data storage and transfer formats, which interact with other standards (Vocabularies, data quality control).
+Delivery of data to users requires common data transport formats, which interact with other standards (Vocabularies, data quality control).
 Several initiatives exist within Europe for ocean data management, which are now coordinated under the umbrella of EuroGOOS.
 EuroGOOS is the network committed to develop and advance the operational oceanography capacity of Europe, within the context of the intergovernmental Global Ocean Observing System (GOOS).
 The scope of EuroGOOS is wide and its needs are partially addressed by the on-going development within Copernicus, SeaDataNet and other EU initiatives.